Forensic pathology: Investigation of death

 Pathologists determine the cause of death through postmortem examination or autopsy.
 There are three stages of death investigation: examination, correlation, and interpretation.
 Deaths where there is an unknown cause and those considered unnatural are investigated.
 In most jurisdictions this is done by a "forensic pathologist", coroner, medical examiner, or hybrid medical examiner-coroner offices.

 Methods

 Forensic pathologists must be trained in several fields to succeed at their job.
 They utilize a wide variety of methods such as conducting autopsies which in itself has a variety of methods.
-When conducting an autopsy a forensic pathologist may take X-Rays, samples of bodily fluids, samples of tissues, and samples of bacterial culture found within the body.
+Some of these methods require various identification techniques, including immunohistological studies, which can be valuable for determining the time of injury and assessing axonal damage resulting from traumatic brain injury When conducting an autopsy a forensic pathologist may take X-Rays, samples of bodily fluids, samples of tissues, and samples of bacterial culture found within the body.
 While conducting the autopsy the forensic pathologist uses the stages of death as another method to inspect both the time of death and the amount of time the body has been deceased.
 Using the Information received during the autopsy paired with evidence provided by law enforcement provides the basis for the determination of the cause of death.